 The Pay and Performance Committee will be advised by the Executive Headteacher in making all such decisions.
 Pay progression on the unqualified teacher range will be clearly attributable to the performance of the individual teacher.
 The Pay and Performance Committee will be able to objectively justify its decisions.

-Annual Pay determinations for unqualified teachers, effective from 1 September 2022
+Annual Pay determinations for unqualified teachers, effective from 1 September 2023

 The Pay and Performance Committee will use reference points.
-Therefore, the pay scale for unqualified teachers in this school is: £22, 924 - £33, 759 b. qualifications or experience which brings added value to the role being undertaken.
+Therefore, the pay scale for unqualified teachers in this school is: £24, 415 - £35, 954